Enabling full localization of qubits and gates with a multi-mode coupler: Introduction

 In superconducting systems, the most common approach to controlling two-qubit interactions is through a tunable coupler, typically realized with a single tunable mode that mediates the interaction~\cite{PhysRevLett.113.220502}.
 Such couplers enable versatile gate schemes~\cite{McKay_2016,Yan_2018,Liang_2023}.
 Recent lattice Hamiltonian techniques \cite{Xu_2024} and surface-code QPU Hamiltonian \cite{xu2025surfacecodehardwarehamiltonian} show the importance of tunable couplers to suppress unwanted two-body and three-body interactions \cite{xu2025paritycrossresonancemultiqubitgate} in the soft qubit decoupling regime, which allows the achievement of large on-off ratios~\cite{PhysRevLett.113.220502}.

 Despite these advantages, the single-mode tunable coupler (SMC) design suffers from intrinsic limitations.
 A primary issue is that qubits remain partially delocalized, even when the coupler is tuned to the nominal “interaction-off” point~\cite{Berke_2022,Heunisch_2023}.
-Qubit wavefunctions inevitably leak into nearby qubits, generating crosstalk and degrading gate fidelity~\cite{lange2025crosstalksuperconductingqubitlattices}.
+Qubit wavefunctions inevitably leak into nearby qubits, generating crosstalk and degrading gate fidelity~\cite{Lange_2026}.
 Another limitation is the lack of independent control over qubit–qubit interactions in the one-excitation and two-excitation subspaces.
 Because the interaction is mediated exclusively by a single tunable mode, both subspaces are activated simultaneously during a two-qubit gate~\cite{xu2025surfacecodehardwarehamiltonian,PhysRevApplied.19.024057}, leading to leakage and unitary errors.

 For example, consider implementing an iSWAP gate between two qubits.
 This requires turning on the interaction between $|01\rangle$ and $|10\rangle$, denoted as $J_{00}$.
 However, due to the absence of independent control, interactions between $|11\rangle$ and $|02\rangle$, as well as between $|11\rangle$ and $|20\rangle$, are turned on with comparable strength.
-Although the dynamics of $|11\rangle$ is suppressed relative to the iSWAP transition due to larger detunings, these residual interactions still induce small oscillations and dispersive shifts of $|11\rangle$, which manifest themselves as leakage and undesired phase errors $ZZ$.
+Although the dynamics of $|11\rangle$ is suppressed relative to the $i$SWAP transition due to larger detunings, these residual interactions still induce small oscillations and dispersive shifts of $|11\rangle$, which manifest themselves as leakage and undesired phase errors $ZZ$.
+The residual interactions can also affect CPHASE gates by inducing unwanted transitions between $|01\rangle$ and $|10\rangle$.
 These scenarios are illustrated in FIG.~\ref{fig:motivation}.

 A similar issue arises in idle mode: even when no interaction is desired, residual couplings often persist.
 This occurs even if the effective qubit–qubit interaction strength within the computational subspace is tuned to zero.
 In practice, computationally noninteracting qubits may still couple through higher-energy, noncomputational states, giving rise to the so-called \emph{stray couplings}~\cite{PhysRevLett.124.230503,PhysRevApplied.15.064074}.